ugcd/ugcd.github.io/pages/projects/gait2/index.md

 as well as phenotypes related with platelets, platelet activity, homocysteine metabolism, inflammation, and flow cytometry of leukocytes and microparticles.
 Genotypes obtained from a mix of Illumina 1M and Illumina 500K chips were imputed into a 1000 genomes reference panel.
-We sequenced the mRNA transcriptome from whole blood for all the individuals, at the time of collection not medicated for thrombophilia.
+We also sequenced the mRNA transcriptome from whole blood for all the individuals.

 ### <a name="assoc"></a>QTL association mapping